 5. Tips for visiting Charlottenburg Palace

-Charlottenburg Palace is located somewhat far from the center of Berlin, so walking there is more than an hour and a half walk from, for example, the Brandenburg Gate.
-However, the Charlottenburg area is easily connected to the center via public transport (and, of course, in Berlin, you always have the option of taking a cab).
+Charlottenburg Palace is located somewhat far from the center of Berlin, so walking there is a walk of more than an hour and a half from, for example, the Brandenburg Gate.
+However, the Charlottenburg area is easily connected to the center by public transport (and, of course, in Berlin you always have the option of taking a cab).
 The nearest subway stop is Richard Wagner Platz on the U7 line.

-The closing day of the Palace is Monday, the rest of the year (except for specific exceptions or holidays) the opening hours to visit the interior are from 10 am to 5 pm from November to March and from 10 am to 6 pm from April to October.
+The closing day of the Palace is Monday, the rest of the year (except exceptions or specific holidays) the opening hours to visit the interior is from 10 am to 17 pm from November to March and from 10 am to 18 pm from April to October.

 When to go

-In high season, from mid-morning you will find queues to access the ticket office.
-If you travel to Berlin in June, July or August I recommend that you go early in the morning to visit the Charlottenburg Palace to avoid waiting and crowds.
+In high season, from mid-morning onwards you will find queues to access the ticket office.
+If you travel to Berlin during the months of June, July and August I recommend that you go early to visit the Charlottenburg Palace to avoid waiting and crowds.
 If you are booking the experience with dinner and concert, the best time to visit is at sunset.

-The complete visit to the palace, including its gardens, will take less than a morning and there is no need to rush if you start early.
-Visiting the interior of the palace can take one hour and a half and for the gardens, the main attraction of the complex, you have to reserve a minimum time of one hour.
-If you are hiring the experience with dinner plus concert, the full duration will be about four hours and two hours if you buy tickets only to enjoy the concert.
+The entire palace tour, including the gardens, will take less than a morning and there is no need to rush if you start early.
+Visiting the interior of the palace can take an hour and a half and for the gardens, the main attraction of the complex, you have to reserve a minimum time of one hour.
+If you are going to hire the experience with dinner plus concert, the full duration will be about four hours and two hours if you buy tickets only to enjoy the concert.

-Eating around Charlottenburg Palace can be a good idea since, being away from the center of Berlin, in the restaurants in the vicinity you will not find a large influx of tourists.
-As for the neighborhood itself (named after the palace) it is also worth a walk, especially in winter when it is decorated with Christmas lights.
+Eating around the Charlottenburg Palace can be a good idea since, being away from the center of Berlin, in the restaurants in the vicinity you will not find large crowds of tourists.
+As for the neighborhood itself (named after the palace) is also worth a walk, especially in winter when it is decorated with Christmas lights.